Oliver Plunkett: Biography

 He was admitted to the Irish College in Rome and proved to be an able pupil.
 He was ordained a priest in 1654, and deputed by the Irish bishops to act as their representative in Rome.
 Meanwhile, the Cromwellian conquest of Ireland (1649–53) had defeated the Catholic cause in Ireland; in the aftermath, the public practice of Catholicism was banned and Catholic clergy were executed.
 As a result, it was impossible for Plunkett to return to Ireland for many years.
 He petitioned to remain in Rome and, in 1657, became a professor of theology.
 Throughout the period of the Commonwealth and the first years of Charles II's reign, he successfully pleaded the cause of the Irish Catholic Church, and also served as theological professor at the College of Propaganda Fide.
 At the Congregation of Propaganda Fide on 9 July 1669 he was appointed Archbishop of Armagh, the Irish primatial see, and was consecrated on 30 November at Ghent by the Bishop of Ghent, Eugeen-Albert, count d'Allamont.
 He eventually set foot on Irish soil again on 7 March 1670, as the English Restoration of 1660 had begun on a basis of toleration.
 The pallium was granted him in the Consistory of 28 July 1670.

 After arriving back in Ireland, he tackled drunkenness among the clergy, writing: "Let us remove this defect from an Irish priest, and he will be a saint".
 The Penal Laws had been relaxed in line with the Declaration of Breda in 1660 and he was able to establish a Jesuit College in Drogheda in 1670.
 A year later 150 students attended the college, no fewer than 40 of whom were Protestant, making this college the first integrated school in Ireland.
-His ministry was a successful one and he is said to have confirmed 48,000 Catholics over a 4-year period.
+His ministry was a successful one and he is said to have confirmed 48,000 Catholics over a four-year period.
 The government in Dublin, especially under the Lord Lieutenant of Ireland, the Duke of Ormonde (the Protestant son of Catholic parents) extended a generous measure of toleration to the Catholic hierarchy until the mid-1670s.
-Plunkett was executed in Tyburn, England on 1 July 1681.
-He was hanged, drawn, and quartered for treason and “promoting the Roman faith."